openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/CoreFileKit/cj-apis-file_fs.md

 public static const NONBLOCK: Int64 = 0o4000
 ```

-**Function:** If path points to FIFO, block special file or character special file, this open and subsequent I/O operations will be non-blocking.
+**Function:** If path points to a FIFO, block special file, or character special file, this open and subsequent I/O operations will be non-blocking.

 **Type:** Int64